 At the state level, attorneys general also have the ability to bring enforcement actions for unfair or deceptive trade practices, or to enforce violations of specific state privacy laws.
+The California attorney general, for example, will be empowered to enforce violations of the CCPA.
 Some state privacy laws allow affected individuals to bring lawsuits to enforce violations of the law.

-3 Legal obligations of data protection authority
+Legal obligations of data protection authority

-Are there legal obligations on the data protection authority to cooperate with data protection authorities, or is there a mechanism to resolve different approaches?
+3 Are there legal obligations on the data protection authority to cooperate with data protection authorities, or is there a mechanism to resolve different approaches?